dragonwocky/psyche/README.md

-# rubbersearch.js
+# rubbersearch

-a drop-in search UI and logic solution for documentation websites
+a drop-in UI and logic solution for searching documentation